henrylumis811-cloud/RVH-video-/README.md

 - Favorites are persistent across app restarts and rescans.
 - Favorite state is stored separately from classification, so recategorization does not erase it.

-## Important

-The project was not Android-build verified in this environment because the distribution does not contain the Gradle wrapper JAR and no Android SDK/system Gradle is available here.

 ## Legendary Step 7 — Collections